Benjovengo/SmartLuxury/docs/README.md

 _You'll have to change Metamask's network to Göerli before transacting._

-It's important to notice that you will need to have some goerli test ethers to deploy and test your smart contract on the Goerli testnet.
+It's important to notice that you will need to have some goerli test ethers to deploy and test your smart contract on the Göerli testnet.
 You can get some at [Göerli Faucet](https://goerli-faucet.slock.it/)

 Also, you can check the contract address, balance and other important information on the block explorer url [Göerli Etherscan](https://goerli.etherscan.io/)